MicrosoftDocs/memdocs/memdocs/intune/configuration/group-policy-analytics-migrate.md

 - **Some settings don't migrate exactly, and may use a different setting**

-  In some scenarios, some GPO settings won't migrate to the exact same setting in the Settings Catalog.
-Intune will show an alternate setting that has a similar effect.
+  In some scenarios, some GPO settings don't migrate to the exact same setting in the Settings Catalog.
+Intune shows an alternate setting that has a similar effect.

   For example, you may see this behavior if you import GPOs that include older Office Administrative Template settings or older Google Chrome settings.

 - **Some settings fail to migrate**

-  It's possible there will be some errors when the settings are migrating.
+  It's possible some errors can happen when the settings are migrating.
 When the profile is being created, settings that return an error are shown in **Notifications**:

   :::image type="content" source="./media/group-policy-analytics-migrate/notifications.png" alt-text="Screenshot that shows notifications with additional information when the policy is being created in Microsoft Intune.":::